NolanChan1/nolan-portfolio/README.md

 ## My Portfolio Website

 This is a portfolio website that I have created for myself using Next.js (app directory) and Tailwind CSS.
-Developing this website has involved several firsts for me, like: developing with Tailwind CSS, responsive website development, and using CSS transitions.
+My goals for developing this website involve making myself try new things such as: developing with Tailwind CSS, and responsive website development.
+The icons used on this website were obtained from [Iconify](https://iconify.design/).

 To run the development server: